Vienna School of History: Toronto School

-Oxford historians
+British historians

-In recent years, scholars associated with University of Oxford have been leading what Guy Halsall describes as a "counter-revisionist offensive" against the more "subtle ways of thinking" of the Vienna School and Toronto School.
-Historian Peter Heather is considered the senior figure among them.
-Heather disagrees with both the core-tradition theory pioneered by the Vienna School, and the theories of the Toronto School.
+British historian Peter Heather disagrees with both the core-tradition theory pioneered by the Vienna School, and the theories of the Toronto School.
 Heather contends that it was a freemen class between slaves and nobles who constituted the backbone of Germanic tribes, and that the ethnic identity of tribes such as the Goths was stable for centuries, being held together by these freemen.
 He traces the Fall of the Western Roman Empire to external migration triggered by the Huns in the late 4th century.